 - Using the company’s core capabilities to access or create new and growing markets

 - Driving product and service innovation that meet stakeholder needs and expectations

 - Identifying and creating delivery partnerships

 4 leading businesses (Jeff Turner, Inge Massen-Biemans at DSM, Pia Heidenmark Cook at IKEA, Erin Meezan at Interface and Rebecca Marmot at Unilever) used 10 principles and over 50 practices to align their purpose and strategy with a sustainable economy.

-The following ten principles emerged as central to developing and integrating a sustainable purpose:
+10 principles emerged as central to developing and integrating a sustainable purpose

 - Take an ‘outside-in’ view that engages external stakeholders and suppliers throughout the supply chain